rl1987/trickster.dev/tricksterblog/content/post/prompting-the-llm-is-no-substitute-for-knowledge-work.md

 that greatly outperform most of the competition one must posses or do something exceptional.
 The problem with doing easy things (e.g. generating basic ad copy) is that they don't stay easy for very long in a competitive environment.
-It is also that ChatGPT, GPT-4 and other AI systems will make everyone jobless due to considerations I have discussed.
+It is unlikely that ChatGPT, GPT-4 and other AI systems will make everyone jobless due to considerations I have discussed.
 These systems are merely tools subservient to a human will and there will be a need for people working with them.
 Perhaps the daily reality of many occupations will change, perhaps some people will need